 - 1. Governance

 - 2. Our business and supply chains

-- 3. Our policies relating to modern slavery
+- 3. Our policies and our shareholders policies relating to modern slavery

 - 4. Assessing modern slavery risks

 - 5. Due diligence

 - 6. Awareness raising and capacity building

 - 7. Assessing our impact

-- 8. Looking forward to 2024
+- 8. Looking forward to 2025